Burns Leadership Consulting

 Why this matters

-Most leaders treat root causes as symptoms.
-A team that cannot execute usually has an alignment problem, not a talent problem.
-A team that revisits decisions has a decision rights problem, not a communication problem.
+The root cause is almost never what it first appears to be.
+A team that cannot execute usually has an alignment problem, not a capability problem.
+A team that revisits decisions repeatedly has a decision rights problem, not a trust problem.
+Getting the diagnosis right determines everything that follows.

 SSTRATEGY